kristofzerbe/kiko.io/source/_notes/2024/07-12-Blogroll-Feed-Heavyweight-Championship.md

 **--- POWER ON ---**

 Hello dear readers.
-Welcome to the award ceremony of this year's Blogroll Feed Heavyweight Championship, here on kiko.io.
+Welcome to the award ceremony of the Blogroll Feed Heavyweight Championship, here on kiko.io.

 Let's jump right in...

 Unfortunately, **Lea Verou** ([lea.verou.me](https://lea.verou.me/)) is only in the ungrateful **4th place** and thus just outside the medal ranks with 228 posts and a volume of 1.62 MB.
 That's a pity, but I'm sure she can soon break into the upper ranks, especially as she already has a higher number of posts than our ...